plainas/ualgebra.js/README.md

 ualgebra.js is a tiny javascript linear algebra library.
 It contains numerical implementations of basic matric operations.

 Keep in mind that this this contains only numerical implementations.
-There's not type checking of any kind nor suport for rational numbers.
+There's no type checking of any kind nor suport for rational numbers.
-This is _not_ a symbolic calculos tool either
+This is _not_ a symbolic calculus tool either.

 Usage
 =====